DMREF-networks/config_resistance/README.md

 If you use this code, please also cite Obrero et al., (2025) Electrical transport in tunably disordered metamaterials, *Phys.
 Rev. E* 112, 035505 https://doi.org/10.1103/6bph-n6zj

+If you use the edge flip test code, additionally cite Wang et al., (2026) ArXiv

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/